 The OT will only send you marketing communications about our productions if we have record of you having agreed to receive communications, or if we believe there is a legitimate interest (see Opting into and out of marketing and fundraising communications below).
 If you have given us your contact preferences (by post, email or telephone), we will only use your preferred method of contact.
 You can check and/or update your contact preferences at any time by:

 We will never sell your personal data, and will only ever share it with organisations where we have your express permission, or to fulfil a promise to you (such as a mailing house to send our Season Brochure) and where privacy and security are guaranteed under contract with the organisation.
+As part of our accountability practice, we may publish aggregated, anonymised data on diversity and inclusion at the OT.

 THE INFORMATION WE COLLECT